HenryKum23/Hylastix-Keycloak/README.md

 # Hylastix-Keycloak Project

 This **Hylastix-Keycloak** project includes a comprehensive technical write-up designed for both technical and non-technical individuals.
-It explains how the project was built from scratch to completion, including the tools used and the rationale behind their selection and use.
+It explains how the project was built from scratch to completion, including the tools used and the rationale behind their selection and use in this case.

 ## 📄 Project Documentation